The Chicago Weekly

 Pros and Cons – Mutual Funds

 Mutual funds, particularly passively managed index funds, can be less costly, as they don’t have large expense ratios.
 Some brokerages also provide their own funds without charging trading fees.
-Additionally, one does not need to purchase multiple individual stocks to diversify their portfolio because one is investing in a basket of assets, that provides instant diversification and reduced risk.
+Additionally, one does not need to purchase multiple individual stocks to diversify their portfolio because one is investing in a basket of assets that provides instant diversification and reduced risk.
 Mutual fund investing can also at times be less demanding than stock investment.
 The fund will likely be less volatile because you own a diversified portfolio of securities as opposed to just a few stocks on your own.

 On the contrary, there are mutual funds that charge a fee when you buy or sell shares.
 Before you even begin investing, these sales loads may cost you.
 Although there are funds with lower costs, some funds have high expense ratios, sometimes exceeding 1% of your investment in the fund yearly.
 If you own a mutual fund that is actively handled by a group of traders, it might underperform the market and you might even experience a loss.
 In general, actively managed mutual funds have higher expense ratios.